taylormcgrann/QualityAssurance/README.md

 9. Change the ChangeMe Document.
    1. Add your first and last name one line line.
    2. Do not delete others names.
-   3. Make any other changes SFW changes to the document that you'd like.
+   3. Make any other SFW changes to the document that you'd like.
 Note: there will be a full history of everyone who has made changes.
+10.